City Year Philadelphia

 As the health pandemic that is COVID-19 has come in and disrupted the first half 2020 for the entire...Read more about Life as a City Year AmeriCorps Member During COVID-19

-This year, 200 City Year AmeriCorps members will support over 12,000 students in 19 Philadelphia schools.
+This year, over 200 City Year AmeriCorps members will support nearly 10,000 students in 17 Philadelphia schools.

 Every year we hold events to celebrate our corps, students and the community at large.